Shaw Brothers Studio: Influences

+The 2023 animated film Teenage Mutant Ninja Turtles: Mutant Mayhem also paid homage to the studio by featuring clips from classic Shaw Brothers films when the title characters were trained in martial arts by their father figure, Master Splinter (voiced by Jackie Chan, who played smaller roles in a few Shaw Brothers films), by showing them various video clips containing martial arts techniques, including clips from The 36th Chamber of Shaolin, Dirty Ho, The Magnificent Ruffians and Mad Monkey Kung Fu.

+The 2025 martial arts comedy film Love Hurts also pays homage to the studio by having a poster of The Avenging Eagle (1978) placed in a video store owned by the antagonistic Alvin "Knuckles" Gable (portrayed by Hong Kong actor Daniel Wu), the leader of "The Company" who is an estranged brother of its former member Marvin Gable (played by Ke Huy Quan).
+Additionally, "the Raven" (played by Mustafa Shakir), uses a bladed gauntlet similar to that of Cheuk Yi Fan, played by Alexander Fu Sheng in The Avenging Eagle.

+Celestial Pictures acquisition and distribution

 Many Shaw Brothers classic films have been bootlegged due to the popularity of particular kung fu/martial arts titles.
 Celestial Pictures acquired rights to the Shaw Studio's legacy and is releasing, on DVD, 760 out of the nearly 1,000 films with restored picture and sound quality.
 Many of these DVDs have come under controversy, however, for remixing audio and not including the original mono soundtracks.

 Karmaloop TV's licensing deal

 Karmaloop TV, a multi-platform programming network designed to help operators "reclaim" viewership among the 18- to 34-year-old demographic, announced its first film licensing deal with Celestial Pictures.
-The Hong Kong-based company owns, restores and licenses the world's largest collection of Chinese-made films including the Shaw Brothers library of fan-favourite kung fu and action classics such as The 36th Chamber of Shaolin, Five Deadly Venoms, and The One-Armed Swordsman.
+The Hong Kong–based company owns, restores and licenses the world's largest collection of Chinese-made films including the Shaw Brothers library of fan-favourite kung fu and action classics such as The 36th Chamber of Shaolin, Five Deadly Venoms, and The One-Armed Swordsman.

 The licensing deal with Karmaloop TV means that kung fu and action fans in the United States will see these films in their digitally restored versions, many of which will be premiering for the first time on U.S. television in high definition.
 The licensed collection includes more than 60 of the greatest martial arts masterpieces—movies which launched the careers of stars like Jimmy Wang Yu, Cheng Pei-Pei, Ti Lung, David Chiang, Alexander Fu Sheng, Chen Kuan-Tai, and Gordon Liu.